Parenting in a Pandemic: You Will “Fail” and It’s Okay

-I had a great session with one of my clients yesterday about working from home during the pandemic.
+I had a great session with one of my clients about working from home during the pandemic.
 She was frustrated her boss was not responding to her messages and as a result, she couldn’t deliver a high performance.
 She was, understandably, frustrated.
 However, my attention turned to her narrative.
 She expressed frustration, impatience, and confusion with phrases like: “How am I supposed to get my work done?”
 “The project cannot move forward without my boss’ input.”
 “People are waiting.”
 “It’s going to look bad on me if I delay any further.”
-I couldn’t help but notice that these concerns centered around her performance, with zero sentiment of allowance, understanding, or compassion for herself or for the position she was in – a position that we are all in: working à distance, grocery shopping with a face mask, dodging neighbors on the street to maintain distance, disinfecting our shoes after getting the mail….
+I couldn’t help but notice that these concerns centered around her performance, with zero sentiment of allowance, understanding, or compassion for herself or for the position she was in – a position that we are all in: working à distance, grocery shopping with a face mask and goggles, dodging neighbors on the street to maintain distance, disinfecting our shoes after getting the mail….
 This is, by far, the weirdest thing any of us will ever have to face in a lifetime and, the bottom line is, we must give ourselves a break.
 Let’s talk.